kusuriya/kusuriya.github.io/_posts/2018-05-15-system76-free-bsd.md

 I seem to be getting about 5 hours out of the battery, but everything reports out of the box as expected.
 I could get more by throttling the CPU down speed wise.

 ## Overall impression
 It is a pretty decent experience.
 While not as polished as a Thinkpad there is a lot of potential with a bit of work and polishing.
+The laptop itself is not bad, the keyboard is responsive.
+The build quality is pretty solid.
+My only real complaint is the trackpad is stiff to click and sort of tiny.
+They seem to be a bit indifferent to non linux OSes running on the gear but that isnt anything new.
+I wont have any problems using it and is enough that when I work through this laptop, but I'm not sure at this stage if my next machine will be a System76 laptop, but they have impressed me enough to put them in the running when I go to look for my next portable machine but it hasn't yet replaced the hole left in my heart by lenovo messing with the thinkpad.